CoopHive/Apiary/notes/design.md

 A set of environmental variables appear necessary for actors to construct optimal policies.
 These include:

 - ETH price.
 We believe the dynamics of the protocol, being based on smart contracts and EVM technology, to be driven by the state of the Ethereum protocol.
 One proxy for this is the point-in-time price of ETH.
+[YANG DISAGREEMENT: WE DEPEND ON ETHEREUM ONLY FOR THE CONSENSUS, WE WILL DEPEND MORE ON THE L2 GAS FEE AND OR L2 PRICE...TO BE INVESTIGATED.]

 - Gas Fees.
 Because of the need to record the outcome of a negotiation on the blockchain, the point-in-time gas fees is necessary to build policies.
 It's like having a time-dependent transaction cost model in trad-fi: the profitability of a position is a function of the current transaction costs.